rebsonoliveira/sql-server/samples/features/r-services/Getting-Started/Predictive-Modeling/README.md

 ## Before you begin

 To run this sample, you need the following prerequisites.
-Section 1 in the [tutorial](http://aka.ms/sqldev/R) covers all prerequisites.
+Section 1 in the [tutorial](http://aka.ms/sqldev/R) covers the prerequisites.
+After that, you can download a DB backup file and restore it using Setup.sql.
+[Download DB](https://deve2e.azureedge.net/sqlchoice/static/TutorialDB.bak)

 **Software prerequisites:**